octobercms/docs/3.x/extend/cms-components.md

 }
 ```

-Another example could be overriding the entire page view response by returning a value from the `onRun` [page cycle method](#oc-handling-the-page-execution-cycle).
+Another example could be overriding the entire page view response by returning a value from the `onRun` page execution cycle.
 This code will specifically return an XML response using the `Response` facade:

 ```php
 public function onRun()